 Janjalani had began teaching at madrassas by 1985 in towns located in the South of the country, towns like Basilan and nearby Zamboanga City in which had little to do with the government, which witnessed poverty and petty crime afflict the people there.
 In 1986 he would visit Pakistan, there he would meet with Abdul Rasul Sayyaf, leader of the Northern Alliance, and also one of the countries most respected venerable theologians.
 Janjalani returned to the Philippines to his home province of Basilan in 1990.
 By this time a notable Saudi had entered the country to step up businesses as a way of being legitimate money to help fund terrorist operations, Mohammad Jamal Khalifa, brother in law to Osama Bin Laden, had begun to open the International Islamic Relief Organization.
 Janjalani then began to construct an organization of his own, one in which will supplant the MNLF, as the defacto organization which will not only supplant the government but also implement “sharia” law for the whole of the country. the name of the group from the Arabic “Jama’at abu sayyaf” (father of the sayyaf) …Abu Sayyaf.

-One of the groups earliest founding members was Ibrahim Yakub, who had however his actual name was hidden because he was also a member of the Philippines National Intelligence Coordinating Agency & National Bureau of Investigation, who had previously infiltrated the MNLF, clearly under his fictitious persona to hide his actual name, Edwin Angeles.
+One of the groups earliest founding members was Ibrahim Yakub, who had his actual name hidden because he was also a member of the Philippines National Intelligence Coordinating Agency & National Bureau of Investigation, who had previously infiltrated the MNLF.
+His actual name, Edwin Angeles.
 Janjalani was primarily relying on Khalifa to fund the organization, but it needed independent resources, Angeles was considered head of the newly founded Islamist group’s head of security.
 It was Yakub’s idea that the group should start committing ransom kidnappings.
 The Philippines was still considered a high tourist attraction, especially those coming from the United Kingdom.
 In 1992, led by Yakub, the Abu Sayyaf kidnapped a local business-woman from Davao, an urban city located in Mindanao.
 According to Philippines journalist, Arlyn de la Cruz:

 “Edwin was the first deep penetration agent of the military to the Abu Sayyaf.
 He was the one who actually introduced the idea of kidnapping as part of the fund-raising activities of the Abu Sayyaf.”